SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Related Works

-Most of the works on seizure detection leverages on AEs or VAEs primarily for feature extraction, which are then utilized in conjunction with supervised methods for classifying EEG data.
+Most of the works on seizure detection rely on AEs or VAEs primarily for feature extraction, which are then utilized in conjunction with supervised methods for classifying EEG data.
 There exists a relatively small subset of methodologies that rely exclusively on AEs and VAEs for the entire process of seizure detection, using only the reconstruction error metrics for the classification stage.
-Huang et al. in \cite{huang2022novel} used AEs for feature extraction in epilepsy detection, comparing their performance against traditional Principal Component Analysis (PCA) \cite{hastie2009elements}.
-Then, the authors employed three metrics, i.e. original-to-reconstructed signal ratio (ORSR), MSE and Cosine Similarity (CS), to evaluate the signal reconstruction and identify these metrics as sensitive indicators for epilepsy.
-Also, the authors utilize permutation importance and SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified} for model interpretability, confirming the better efficacy and rationale of the AE-based feature extraction compared to the PCA one.
-The authors in \cite{yildiz2022unsupervised} leveraged on a three-layered convolutional VAEs trained exclusively on non-seizure EEG recordings to detect seizures.
+The authors in \cite{yildiz2022unsupervised} relied on a three-layered convolutional VAEs trained exclusively on non-seizure EEG recordings to detect seizures.
 Reconstruction error was used to identify seizure activity.
 In particular, they adopted the median reconstruction error as a metric to distinguish between seizure and non-seizure events.
 You et al. in \cite{you2022semi} used a VAE to model the latent representations of non-seizure EEG signals.
-They then used deviations from these baseline representations in conjunction with reconstruction loss to devise a personalized anomaly score for each patient.
-De Sousa et al. in \cite{de2024detection} used AEs and VAEs to detect Interictal Epileptiform Discharges (IEDs) by treating these events as anomalies within EEG data.
+They then used deviations from these baseline representations, along with reconstruction loss, to devise a personalized anomaly score for each patient.
+De Sousa et al. in \cite{de2024detection} used AEs and VAEs to detect interictal epileptiform discharges (IEDs) by treating these events as anomalies within EEG data.
 The comparative analysis in their study revealed that VAEs outperformed traditional AEs, likely due to their enhanced ability to model the distribution of EEG data and handle anomalies more effectively.
 Potter et al. in \cite{potter2022unsupervised} proposed an architecture based on AE with a transformer encoder to reconstruct EEG recordings of non-seizure activity.
-Then, reconstruction error is served as anomaly score to detect EEG recordings containing seizures,
+Then, reconstruction error served as anomaly score to detect EEG recordings containing seizures.